gabriel-nieves/Secure-AWS-Cloud-Deployment/README.md

 3. Configured the alarm with a static threshold type, a 5-minute period, and an alarm condition that gets triggered if the batcomputer’s CPU utilization surpasses 80%.
 4. Created an SNS topic to send email alerts to me if the CPU utilization metric falls outside of the defined threshold.

-Section 1 Summary: In this section, I successfully launched and connected to an Amazon EC2 Instance.
+**Section 1 Summary**: In this section, I successfully launched and connected to an Amazon EC2 Instance.
 I implemented security hardening by disabling root logins, enforcing key-based authentication, and restricting SSH connections using Security Groups.
 I also configured CloudWatch to monitor the instance’s CPU utilization, using SNS to notify me if utilization surpasses 80%.
 I gained hands-on experience in establishing, securing, and monitoring a cloud infrastructure.

 ## Section 2: Securing Data in S3 Buckets